Deaquay/Python-Chatbot/README.md

 ### Commands
 - TTS: The tts command enables tts, but you need to host your own, and input info in the tts definition in the py file to use it.
-- Retry: Removes last message and tells api to retry it to regenerate it.
+- Retry: Removes last message and tells api to retry it to regenerate it, use retry: <instructions> with colon to send a system prompt to tell the ai how to behave.
 - Reset: Resets chat to start.
 Saves history.
 - Recap: Sends a message to pause RP and recap events.
 This is to break AI out of loops and bad behavior.
 Also so you know the ai isn't confused.
 - Exit: Quit, history is saved and resumed when you return.
 Reset history with reset command.

-### Broken/TODO
+### Changelog v0.2
-- "retry: instructions" command is broken.
+- "retry: instructions" command is fixed.
-- keywords files might be broken
+- keywords files are fixed

+Currently keywords are injected one per message, so if you trigger multiple keywords they are sent to a queue and injected one by one beside your normal messages.